DonovanAndrews300/Jitsi-Games/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request
+6. Understanding the Game Base Class Structure for making new games All games made for Jitsi Games must be built off of the 'Game' class.
+The Game class provides a framework for managing game state and synchronizing it with other players using WebSocket.
+It includes essential methods that your new game will inherit:

+    initializeGameState(): Sets up the initial game state for your specific game. saveGameState(partialState): Sends updates of the game state over WebSocket. mergePartialState(partialState): Receives and merges incoming game state updates from other players, keeping clients synchronized. handleRestartGame(): Resets the game state to its initial configuration and broadcasts the reset.